I’m Jeff Hertzberg…

 The first book, Artisan Bread in Five Minutes a Day (2007) showed that baking homemade bread could be easy enough to become a daily ritual for everyone.
 That includes people struggling to balance work, family, friends, & social life (pretty much all of us).
 The New Artisan Bread in Five Minutes a Day–2013’s update on the original–was written in response to reader requests for more recipes and techniques.

 The second book, Healthy Bread in Five Minutes a Day (2009), takes that same super-fast approach but applies it to healthier ingredients like whole grains, fruits, & vegetables.
-A dozen of the recipes are 100% whole grain, and for the first time, they included a chapter on gluten-free breads.
-They published the The New Healthy Bread in Five Minutes a Day (2016) with even more whole grain recipes, a super-fast sourdough starter, weight measurements, plus more pictures and tips to create great hearty loaves with many types of flour.
+A dozen of the recipes are 100% whole grain, and for the first time, there’s a chapter on gluten-free breads.
+The updated New Healthy Bread in Five Minutes a Day (2016) has even more whole grain recipes, a super-fast sourdough starter, weight measurements, plus more pictures and tips to create great hearty loaves with many types of flour.

 Requests for a gluten-free version flooded this website , so Gluten-Free Artisan Bread in Five Minutes a Day followed, in 2014.
-It recreates all the breads from Artisan Bread in Five Minutes a Day without the gluten.
+It recreates many of the breads from Artisan Bread in Five Minutes a Day without the gluten.

 ______________________________